In the guide

 If most or all consumers will have to pay a delivery charge (because you do not offer free collection, for example, or you only offer this service from a limited range of locations), then the price of the goods is the price including delivery.

-Where the delivery charge is fixed for a particular item, then that charge should be included in the advertised price of the goods and not stated as a separate charge, just as for any other non-optional extra charge such as VAT.
+Where the delivery charge is fixed for a particular item, it is best practice for that charge to be included in the advertised price of the goods and not stated as a separate charge, just as for any other non-optional extra charge (such as VAT).

-However, if you calculate delivery charges in a different way - for example by making a charge per order regardless of how many items are purchased, you may state those charges separately from the price of the goods.
+However, if you calculate delivery charges differently (for example, by making a charge per order regardless of how many items are purchased), you may state those charges separately from the price of the goods.
 If you do this, the delivery charges must be stated clearly and unambiguously - for example, on a page on your website that is clearly linked to from every page containing the description and price of goods.

 It is, however, acceptable to ask the consumer for limited information, such as the country of delivery or the first part of the postcode, if this will help to provide them with information that is relevant to their requirements.

 Some traders make the same charge for delivery to any customer, regardless of where that customer lives or where the goods are to be delivered.
-Other traders charge different rates depending on the delivery location, or in some cases they exclude certain locations from delivery.
+Other traders charge different rates depending on the delivery location; in some cases, they exclude certain locations from delivery entirely.

-You should be as clear as possible when giving details of delivery locations.
-If your standard delivery rates do not cover the whole of the UK you should state exactly which areas are covered by which rates, rather than assuming that consumers will understand a short description in the way that you intend it to be understood.
+You must be as clear as possible when giving details of delivery locations.
+If your standard delivery rates do not cover the whole of the UK, state exactly which areas are covered by which rates, rather than assuming that consumers will understand a short description in the way that you intend it to be understood.

 Where the consumer buys at a distance or makes an off-premises contract, they usually have the right to cancel the contract without giving a reason.
 The cooling-off period, during which this right can be exercised, is 14 days from delivery.
 Where the consumer uses the right to cancel, the trader must refund the price paid, plus the standard outward delivery charges.

-If the consumer has paid for a premium delivery service - for example, to receive the goods more quickly than normal - you need only refund the amount that would have been charged for the least expensive type of standard (that is to say, common and generally acceptable) delivery available to that consumer.
+If the consumer has paid for a premium delivery service (to receive the goods quickly, for example), you need only refund the amount that would have been charged for the least expensive type of 'standard' (in other words, common and generally acceptable) delivery available to that consumer.

 If the consumer had to pay a higher delivery charge than your least expensive method, solely because of the delivery location, then the whole of that delivery charge must be refunded.

-If a consumer has the right to cancel an order because there is something wrong with the goods - for example, they are faulty or not as described - then they are entitled to a full refund of all delivery charges, including premium delivery charges.
+If a consumer has the right to cancel an order because there is something wrong with the goods (for example, they are faulty or not as described), they are entitled to a full refund of all delivery charges, including premium delivery charges.

 The consumer must pay the return costs, unless you have agreed to pay them.
 However, this is reliant upon you having given them information regarding this before the contract was made.
 If you have not given the correct information, you must pay the costs.
-Full details of the information requirements are in the guide 'Consumer contracts: distance sales'.
+Full details of the information requirements can be found in the 'Consumer contracts: distance sales' guide.

-If you do make it the consumer's responsibility to return goods on cancellation, you should provide clear instructions about how the return can be done, but you must not impose unreasonable restrictions or requirements.
+If you do make it the consumer's responsibility to return goods on cancellation, it is recommended that you provide clear instructions about how the return can be done.
+However, you must not impose unreasonable restrictions or requirements.
 For example, you can recommend a courier, but you cannot stop the consumer using their own choice of courier.

 Where the consumer has the right to return goods because - for example - they are faulty or misdescribed, they are entitled to have the goods collected free of charge or to be reimbursed for the reasonable costs of returning them.